 A large number of transactions carried out in London are leasehold.
 This is due to the considerable number of developments for apartments scattered across the city from the revamped Docklands in the east, to the trendy, multicultural West End.
 These types of properties, as well as some redevelopments, are usually leasehold.

-Do you know the difference between leasehold and freehold property?
 A leasehold property gives homeowners the right to occupy for a specified time period, but not the bricks and mortar and is more usually associated with apartments, while a freehold property means homeowners are wholly responsible for the land and the building, and is most often a traditional house.

 Leasehold rights and obligations are designed to protect the common good of all occupants in a building.
 These include rights of access, use of communal areas and grounds and the upkeep and decoration of the building.
 This reflects how a block of flats needs to be run.